donatofarina91/2025-optimization-course/README.md

 # 2025-optimization-course
-Repository on semidefinite programming in quantum information for the course "Optimization methods for quantum information" (year 2025)
+Repository on semidefinite programming in quantum information for the course "Optimization methods for quantum information" (year 2025).
+This is a work in progress.